Randall E. Davis

 Mr. Staffier has also represented foreign suppliers of imported LNG to the U.S., where his work focused on the drafting of contractual pricing, price redetermination, and arbitration provisions and on explaining U.S. regulatory requirements and practices.
 He has had extensive experience and involvement in jurisdictional and siting issues related to U.S. LNG facilities.
 He also participated in the FERC's review of its policies regarding LNG facility jurisdiction, and in lobbying regarding modifications to the Deepwater Ports Act which made offshore LNG facilities subject to regulation under that statute.
 Mr. Staffier has also represented capital investment firms in analyzing energy-related mergers and acquisitions and State and Federal electric, gas and oil pipeline-related regulatory issues.

-Prior to joining Stuntz, Davis & Staffier, P.C., in 1997, Mr. Staffier was a partner in the law firms of Van Ness Feldman, (1994-1996) and McHenry & Staffier, (1975-1994).
+Prior to forming John R Staffier PLLC in 2019, Mr. Staffier was a partner in the law firms of Stuntz, Davis & Staffier, P.C., (1997-2018), Van Ness Feldman, (1994-1996) and McHenry & Staffier, (1975-1994).
 Before entering private practice with McHenry & Staffier, Mr. Staffier served as a Staff Attorney with the Federal Power Commission (now FERC), where he was involved in the litigation of pipeline rates and certificate matters.
 He later worked in the Office of the Solicitor of the Federal Power Commission where he represented the Commission on electric and gas regulatory issues before various federal trial and appellate courts.

 Mr. Staffier received a J.D. from Boston University in 1972 and a B.A. from Columbia University in 1968.
 He is a member of the District of Columbia Bar, the Massachusetts Bar and the American Bar Association.